 CANTOR’S DISCRETIONARY FUND: used for charitable giving, enrichment of the congregation and community. $36.00 minimum

-FUND FOR THE FUTURE-75th ANNIVERSARY: helps ensure future growth in all temple activities. $75.00 suggested
+EET’s TOMORROW: helps ensure future growth in all temple life.
+No minimum

 HAMERMESH MUSIC FUND: provides special music programs and resource materials. $18.00 minimum

-RABBI’S DISCRETIONARY FUND: used for charitable giving, enrichment of the congregation and community. $36.00 minimum.
-(Separate check required)
+RABBI’S DISCRETIONARY FUND: used for charitable giving, enrichment of the congregation and community. $36.00 minimum

 SARA A. SPENCER CHILDREN’S EDUCATIONAL FUND: provides educational materials for the Religious School. $18.00 minimum

-SIMCHAT SHABBAT FUND: provides musical Shabbatot, diverse community programs. $54.00 minimum
+SIMCHAT SHABBAT FUND: provides musical Shabbatot and diverse community programs. $54.00 minimum

 Legacy Circle